cnbbooks/lfe-casting-spels/book/part6/5-spacts.md

       game-state)))
 ```

 Notice how ridiculously complex this SPEL is -- it has more weird quotes, backquotes, and commas than you can shake a list at.
 More than that it is a SPEL that actually cast ANOTHER SPEL!
-Even experienced Lisp programmers would have to put some thought into create a monstrosity like this (and in fact they would consider this SPEL to be inelegant and would go through some extra esoteric steps to make it better-behaved that we won't worry about here...)
+Even experienced Lisp programmers would have to put some thought into creating a monstrosity like this (and in fact they would consider this SPEL to be inelegant and would go through some extra esoteric steps to make it better-behaved that we won't worry about here...)

 ![](../images/game_action.jpg)